<

 DeBoer was asked if playing seven defenseman instead of six might be an option later in the series, just to get Heiskanen back on the ice for Dallas and ease him into action.

 "Everything like that is on the table.
 We're not in a 'Miro come back in' situation yet, so I don't want to get into hypotheticals.
-But if we do get into that spot, all those options are on the table," said the coach.
+But if we do get into that spot, all those options are on the table," the coach said.

-DeBoer said the Stars will make one lineup change, with forward Oskar Bäck in for forward Mavrik Bourque.
+The Stars did make one lineup change Monday night, with forward Oskar Bäck in for forward Mavrik Bourque.